WorkingJB/Process-Manager-MCP/README.md

 # Process Manager MCP Server

-An unofficial Model Context Protocol (MCP) server for Nintex Process Manager.
+Alpha verion of the Model Context Protocol (MCP) server for Nintex Process Manager.
 This server enables AI applications and chatbots to interact with your Process Manager data through a standardized interface.

 ## Features